UplandJacob/Upland-HA-Addons/README.md

 ### [MC All-Platform Velocity Proxy Beta](/mc-all-platform-velocity-beta)

-Allow players on Java Edition (1.7.2 - latest), Bedrock Edition, and Eaglercraft (unofficial web browser, including v1.5 with EaglerXRewind if enabled) clients to join your Minecraft server(s).

-This beta version includes new features before they fully release.
+This is the beta version of [MC All-Platform Velocity Proxy](/mc-all-platform-velocity) that includes new features before they fully release.
 The list is available on the addon page.

 [![Show dashboard of add-on.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=d78ad65c_mc-all-platform-velocity-beta)